IBM/generate-insights-from-multiple-data-sources/README.md

 ##### Gross Profit analysis by year widget

-- To create this widget, firstly click on the visualizations icon and select and drag the `World Cloud` chart to the dashboard pane.
+- To create this widget, firstly click on the visualizations icon and select and drag the `Word Cloud` chart to the dashboard pane.
 See below screenshot for details.

 ![](doc/source/images/wc_chart1.png)